anabebe1020/flutter_tools_anabebe/README.md

 ## _createProjectFlutter.sh

-A script that allows you to run AA interactively.
+A script that allows you to run `flutter create` interactively.

 ## .myshell_config